eerimoq/moblin/README.rst

     filters when you have the time.
 I think that would be the same order in terms of complexity to implement as well.

-- Reintroduce settings in portrait.

-- Take picture.

 - Reduce brightness when thermal state is critical.

-- Optionally do not automatically start using external mic is plugged in.

-- Advanced settings toggle.

 - Add Twitch/Kick Icons next to chat messages depending on which platform the message came from.

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.

-- Play music and short sound samples.

 - Something that is important for professional streamers: Ad management.
 There are new endpoints to get and snooze the next ad